Book demo

 For example, a sales rep could receive a 3% increase in their salary and a $3,000 year-end bonus for meeting expectations.
 Alternatively, they may receive a 5% increase in salary and a $10,000 year-end bonus for exceeding expectations.

-Some companies offer profit-sharing bonuses in which they distribute a percentage of quarterly or annual profits to eligible employees.
+Profit-sharing bonuses distribute a portion of company profits to employees, aligning employee performance with overall company success.
 These can be one-off cash payments or stock options.

 For example, Home Depot has a profit-sharing plan called Success Sharing, which motivates associates to deliver better customer experiences.

-Holiday bonuses are typically awarded to employees during holidays or occasions like Christmas or New Year’s.
+Holiday bonuses are discretionary payments employers may provide to employees during seasonal holidays or at the end of the year.
 These types of bonus payments differ from year-end bonuses and can come in the form of cash payments, extra paid time off, or other perks.

 For example, post-COVID, with many airlines struggling to hire enough staff, United Airlines offered a $15,000 sign-on bonus to part-time ramp agents in Denver (with contingencies, such as 12 months in the role).

-Referral bonuses are another bonus payment given to employees who refer candidates to open positions.
+Referral bonuses reward employees for recommending qualified candidates who are successfully hired by the company.
 Companies can attract potential candidates, and employees can receive a financial reward for their contribution to the hiring process.

 Referral bonus amounts can vary depending on what openings are available and how difficult they are to fill.
 For example, companies may offer higher employee bonuses for in-demand positions, like information security professionals, software developers, and data analysts.